 We need your help!

 Thank you to everyone who completed our survey.
-Our consultants are putting together the data and will share key findings with the community at our public online meetings in February 2021.
-Updates will be posted on this website.
+Our consultants have put together the data and the final report is now published on this website.

 Click here for the OAAI Privacy Factsheet with more details about how the OAAI project will use information and protect your privacy.